Stephen M. BarrUniversity of Delaware

 Chris Clemens is Professor in the Department of Physics and Astronomy and Senior Associate Dean for Natural Sciences at the University of North Carolina (Chapel Hill).
 He received his PhD in astronomy from the University of Texas at Austin.
 Clemens studies white dwarf stars, and his recent projects include seismology of oscillating white dwarf stars and the study of exoplanetary rubble that forms around white dwarfs when asteroids, comets or planets are broken up by high gravity.
 He also builds spectrographs and their components for observatories around the world.
 He has authored over 100 research papers, holds four patents, and is PI of two major NSF grants.
 He is a faculty member of the Program in Medieval and Early Modern Studies, and designed and taught the course “Medieval Foundations of Modern Cosmology.”
 He has received the Hettleman Prize for Artistic and Scholarly Achievement and the Faculty Award for Excellence in Doctoral Mentoring.
 He has also co-founded two startup companies, MegaWatt Solar, Inc., and Syzygy Optics, LLC.

 Brother Guy Consolmagno, SJ, is Director of the Vatican Observatory and President of the Vatican Observatory Foundation.
 A native of Detroit, Michigan, he earned undergraduate and masters' degrees from MIT, and a PhD in Planetary Science from the University of Arizona.
 He was researcher at Harvard and MIT, served in the US Peace Corps (Kenya), and taught university physics, before entering the Jesuits in 1989.
 At the Vatican Observatory since 1993, his research explores connections between meteorites, asteroids, and the evolution of small solar system bodies, measuring meteorite physical properties in Castel Gandolfo and observing distant asteroids with the Vatican's telescope in Arizona.
 Along with more than 200 scientific publications, he is the author of six popular books including Turn Left at Orion (with Dan Davis), and Would You Baptize an Extraterrestial? (with Paul Mueller, SJ).
+Brother Guy Consolmagno is a member of the Society of Catholic Scientists.

 Robert C. Koons is Professor in the Philosophy Department of the University of Texas at Austin.
 He is a metaphysician with interests in the philosophy of religion and science and has written on the cosmological argument, the relation between reason and faith, neo-Aristotelian accounts of modern science, and topics in logic and probability.
 Trained at Oxford and UCLA, he has authored fifty articles.
 His book Paradoxes of Belief and Strategic Rationality (Cambridge, 1992) received the Aarlt Prize from the Council of Graduate Schools in 1994.
 He is the author of Realism Regained (OUP, 2000) and the co-editor (with George Bealer) of The Waning of Materialism (OUP, 2010), and very recently co-authored The Atlas of Reality: A Comprehensive Guide to Metaphysics (with Tim Pickavance).
 He came into full communion with the Catholic Church 10 years ago from a Lutheran background.
 He is a Scholar Associate of the Society of Catholic Scientists.